-- 21. Members may register an interest by completing and signing a Registration and Recording Interest form, which is available on the Assembly's website. - 22.
-Registrations relating to the employment of family members with the support of Assembly Commission funds are made by completing a separate Record of the Employment of Family Members form.
-Further information about the rules relating to the employment of family members is set out in section 7.1 of this document and in the Guidance for Assembly Members on the Recording of the Employment of Family Members with the Support of Commission Funds.
+- 21. Members may register an interest by completing and signing a Registration and Recording Interest form, which is available on the Members' intranet. - 22.
+Registrations relating to the employment of family members with the support of Senedd Commission funds are made by completing the Record of the Employment of Family Members form available on the same page.
+Further information about the rules relating to the employment of family members is set out in section 8.1 of this document and in the Guidance for Members of the Senedd on the Recording of the Employment of Family Members with the Support of Commission Funds.

 4.3.
-When should you send your form?
+When should you complete a form?